nzncngz/infra-bootcamp/Task3/Step2/README.md

-# Ansible Postgresql Installation Lab
+# Create A  Bucket And Import Data To Minio Server With Ansible

 Lab environment on below
 Four vm created with Vagrant